 Never chew with your mouth open.

-The correct chewing technique (and the right chewing gum) can build your masseter muscles.
+The correct chewing technique (using mastic or jawline gum) can build your masseter muscles.
 They're the muscles everyone wants on the side of the jaw.
-THAT is a whole other post, so you'll have to wait for that one ;)
+See the link at the bottom of the page.